 Second Question ...
 "How far are you going to ride on a regular basis?"
 The answer here determines the required battery and motor capacity.
 The most expensive component on an ebike is the battery, and longer mileage rides means a need for more expensive, larger capacity batteries, a spare battery you carry, or the willingness to ride the bike without assistance for a ways (in Class 0).

 How frequently are you going to ride … daily, on the weekend, twice monthly, etc., or perhaps infrequently?
 This can help determine your budget – you probably don’t want an expensive bike if you only ride it twice a year, and only go ten miles.
 We have economical ebikes for occasional riders.
 A regular rider will appreciate accessories that improve comfort, such as seat, suspension, etc.

-There is good news in 2020 for bike riders – more bike paths and trails are developed and put to use every day across the globe – below are some of the types of routes bikers ride on.
+There is good news for bike riders – more bike paths and trails are developed and put to use every day across the globe – below are some of the types of routes bikers ride on.
 It is always good to be aware of the regulations for your routes by first checking with your area governing agencies:

 - Local: Town, city, & county – streets, roadways, and paths

 - State: Inside state parks & on state highways

 - Federal - National Parks & Monuments, BLM land, and Forest Service land

 Here are route types for you to examine in the area you will ride in.
 A common question is “Where should I ride my bike?”